jwolosiuk/ciscopy/README.md

 Note:
-Project works best if you have the telnet sessions open in side terminal to check if everything goes smooth.
+Project works best if you have interesting telnet sessions opened in side terminal to check online if everything goes smooth.

 TODO:
 - documentation